10 Years of Amazing Concept Cars

 This one-off Ram concept is a study in the possibility of an extreme performance half-ton pickup truck, and is the most powerful half-ton truck the company has ever built.
 The Rebel TRX stands out with its big 37-inch off-road tires, unique front grille, big fender wells and bright red paint.
 However, what’s underneath really makes the TRX something special.
 The high-strength steel frame increases durability and stability, while the custom off-road suspension is the result of a collaboration with Dirt King Fabrication in San Diego, California.
 Power in the Rebel TRX comes from a supercharged 6.2-liter V8 engine borrowed from the Dodge Hellcat, which produces 575 horsepower.
 With more than 13 inches of wheel travel, performance shocks and custom suspension, the TRX is built to fly off-road at triple-digit speeds.

-Status: Earlier this year the production Ram 1500 TRX debuted with more than 700 horsepower and styling similar to this concept.
+Status: Last year the production Ram 1500 TRX debuted, boasting more than 700 horsepower and styling similar to the concept.

 Subaru WRX Concept — New York 2013